Ziszel/algorithms/README.md

-# Algorithms in Python
+# Algorithms

-A collection of algorithms implemented in Python with the primary goals of:
+A collection of algorithms implemented in Python & C++ with the primary goals of:

 - Learning Python
 - Learning Graph Theory